rune/rune/docs/docs/advanced/persisted-data.md

 ## Testing Persistence {#testing-persistence}

-The [Dev UI](../publishing/simulating-multiplayer.md) provides a way to input a data payload for `persistedPlayer` so you can test that your game works as intended.
-It also allows you to see what the outcome of `persistPlayer()` would be at any moment.
+The [Dev UI](../publishing/simulating-multiplayer.md) provides a way to input a data payload for `persisted` so you can test that your game works as intended.

 In addition, everyone on your team can [playtest your game](../publishing/collaboration.md) while in draft/review inside the Rune app.
 When playtesting, all players start afresh and any persisted data is only saved for that game version.
 Players can play that game version multiple times to test the persisted data.
-High scores achieved during playtesting will not be saved or shown on the leaderboards.

 ## Example Games {#example-games}